 A third category of basic information ICE declined to provide related to contract monitoring and oversight of contractors, including information about contract compliance, audits and evaluations, and possible corrective actions.
-Examples of information that the Committee requested but did not receive are (1) copies of the audit and evaluation instruments currently in use; (2) evidence of vendors' compliance with FRC minimum standards, (3) evidence of vendor's compliance with contractual or MOU commitments to ICE; and (4) corrective actions taken and consequences imposed by ICE for negative findings, failures to remediate negative findings, frequently reoccurring negative findings, including sanctions imposed including contracts and MOUs modified or cancelled.
+Examples of information that the Committee requested but did not receive are (1) copies of the audit and evaluation instruments currently in use; (2) evidence of contractors' compliance with FRC minimum standards, (3) evidence of contractors' compliance with FRC minimum standards, (3) evidence of contractors' compliance with contractual or MOU commitments to ICE; and (4) corrective actions taken and consequences imposed by ICE for negative findings, failures to remediate negative findings, frequently reoccurring negative findings, including sanctions imposed including contracts and MOUs modified or cancelled.
 Also difficult to obtain was a clear, consistent description or mapping of the process of submitting, investigating or responding to a grievance or allegation of a rule violation or child or sexual abuse including how detainee and staff interviews are conducted.
 And finally, the Committee received no requested information about the ICE's expenditures.
-Examples of information that the Committee requested but did not receive are (1) copies of current contracts and MOUs for beds, community supervision program services, health care, education services, and contract monitoring; (2) cost per bed day per facility and vendor; and (3) per diem cost per community supervision slot.
+Examples of information that the Committee requested but did not receive are (1) copies of current contracts and MOUs for beds, community supervision program services, health care, education services, and contract monitoring; (2) cost per bed day per facility and contractor; and (3) per diem cost per community supervision slot.